How The Senate Health Care Bill Could Disrupt The Insurance Market

 "I believe that the bill that the Senate will vote on, assuming they get to that point, will have some sort of mechanism to cause participation in it," said former GOP Senate staffer Rodney Whitlock.

 So why isn't the continuous-coverage provision already in the bill?
-Whitlock offers three theories:
+Whitlock offers three theories.

-One possibility is that McConnell is worried the provision runs afoul of the procedural rules allowing Republicans to pass the bill with a simple majority vote.
+One possibility is that McConnell is worried that the provision runs afoul of the procedural rules allowing Republicans to pass the bill with a simple majority vote.
 If so, he might be waiting until the last minute to introduce the continuous-coverage language, so Democrats have less time to raise the issue with the Senate parliamentarian.

 Another theory is that Republicans are waiting for the insurance industry to demand the provision be inserted.
 That would allow the GOP leadership to show flexibility, while also adding credibility to the continuous-coverage mechanism.